-In the 18 years i have talked to dogs, they always come to their humans with a purpose.
+In the 18 years, i have talked to dogs, they always come to their humans with a purpose.
 It is usually a very simple and profound purpose, like “to make them laugh more”, “to keep them healthy by walking”, “to keep them from being sad”.
-These purposes are thing that humans do not usually write on their lists of achievements, but they can take us out at the knees if they are not in our lives.
+These purposes are the thing that humans do not usually write on their lists of achievements, but they can take us out at the knees if they are not in our lives.

 On top of that, dogs will mirror our illnesses.